 In the midst of drying his tears.
 I broke the news that his chemo was finished.
 I explained he didn’t need to take any more of the nasty medicine that made him so sick and nauseous.
 Before I knew it, Bilbo’s teacher was there, and as I explained our news to her and to the other mums, I was surrounded by happy tears.
 Bilbo was also surrounded by his lovely friends, all hugging him to check he was okay.

 It might never be over but we are certainly not alone.

 How’s Bilbo doing?

-His mood has lifted and we’ve noticed his energy is improving day by day.
-He is a ray of sunshine and as I watch him I thank whatever forces worked to get him through the last 3.5 years.
+His mood has lifted and we’ve noticed his energy is improving daily.
+He is a ray of sunshine, and as I watch him, I thank whatever forces worked to get him through the last 3.5 years.

 But…we’re not done yet.